š¤ Garblās Editorial Style and Usage Guide

 Entries are listed alphabetically, like a dictionary, with cross-references to related items; I wish Substack enabled active links to them.
 Punctuation and commonly confused words have separate sections.
 Used together with my Plain Language Writing Guide, this guide supports writing that is clear, consistent, and reader-focused.

 I have relied on editorial style manuals for more than 55 years, beginning with the AP Stylebook.
 Iāve used AP in journalism classes, newspaper offices, and public relations and communications roles.
 Iāve also consulted other respected resources, including the Chicago Manual of Style, Gregg Reference Manual, and Garnerās Modern American Usage.
-Over the years, I have developed and managed style guides for public agencies, nonprofit organizations, and my former website, Garblās Writing Center.

-This guide distills and streamlines my earlier online manualāaligned with those established standardsāinto a practical tool for everyday writing.
+This guide distills and streamlines my earlier online manual into a practical tool for everyday writing.
 Consistent style strengthens clarity and builds credibility.

 Whatever their acclaim or position, all writers need editors.
 I donāt have one for this guide.
 If you spot a typo, unclear message, broken link, or error, please let me know.